 The second matrix $\Gamma$ , the combination matrix, stores values that indicate whether a pair of mentions shares similar feature combinations or not.
-To build such matrix, we leverage the golden set and identify combinations of features which produced a linkage on a role-by-role basis (e.g. master-master or guarantor-master).
-Features are considered activated when their feature-score is equal or above $0.84^2$ and we filter out combinations occurring once.
-The score of a mention pair in $\Gamma$ is 1.0 if the combination of activated features is valid for the given role pair; 0.5 if the role pair does not match but the combination is valid; 0.0 otherwise.
+To build such matrix, we leverage the golden-set and identify combinations of features which produced a linkage on a role-by-role basis (e.g. master-master or guarantor-master).
+Features are considered activated when their feature-score is equal or above $0.84^4$ and we filter out combinations occurring once.
+The score of a mention pair in $\Gamma$ is 1.0 if it corresponds to valid combination of activated features for the given role pair; 0.5 if the role pair does not match but the combination is a valid one; 0.0 otherwise.
 This matrix accounts for feature dependencies and the different ways to name a person with respect to his/her role.

-The third matrix $\Delta$ , the filtering matrix, scores mention pairs according to the number of activated core features (1.0 if 3+ features - out of 5 - are activated, 0.0 ortherwise).
+The third matrix $\Delta$ , the filtering matrix, scores mention pairs according to the number of activated core features (1.0 if 3+ features (out of 5) are activated, 0.0 ortherwise).

-Given the three matrices, we normalize them and consider the following function to compute the similarity score of a mention pair p:
+Given the three matrices (individually normalized), we consider the following function to compute the similarity score of a mention pair p: